chaoss/community/governance/governance.md

 Any modifications to this governance document are made by a vote of the Governing Board as defined in the [CHAOSS Project Charter](https://chaoss.community/charter/).

+# Document History

+* 2023-06-22: Governing Board approval of this document.